wildlarva/mcdecoder/src_docs/quickstart.rst

 * :doc:`User templates: Create your own template <user_templates>`

-  * if you need your custom decoder or you need additional codes to support your decoder, you can create your own templates.
+  * If you need your custom decoder or additional codes to support your decoder, you can create your own templates.